 You'll also need to decide, in advance, how many coworkers will sit at each table.
 Then make enough stickers to label every plate with a table number.
 You'll want to place a number on each table, too, or you will have a milling mess when employees with the same number try to find each other.
 (For good conversation, aim for 6-8 employees at a table, but 4 works well, too.)

 Mix the Labeled Plates Up

 Finally, because employees, as mentioned, tend to arrive at luncheons with their friends, you'll want to mix the plates up so that the numbers or letters that match are not stacked together in the pile of plates, but rather randomly, to facilitate coworkers meeting.

 Announce to the employees that, in the interests of team building and facilitating the opportunity for them to get to know people with whom they don't usually work, you have labeled the bottom of each plate with a number.
 Tell them to join the employees at the table that is labeled with their number from the bottom of their plate.

 And again, you can simply ask people to introduce themselves to their assigned table.
 Or, if you want to guide the discussion, you can develop a series of questions for people to answer such as those listed below.

 Keep in mind that, with this approach to a meeting icebreaker, people will want to eat hot food, so the more formal discussion is better left until after the meal.
-Your participants will thank you; no one likes to talk to coworkers with their mouth full of food.
+Your participants will thank you; no one likes to talk to coworkers with their mouths full of food.

 Sample Questions or Discussion Points to Use Might Include: